 Instructions

 • Bring a large pot of salted water to a boil.
-Cook the pasta according to package directions until al dente.
-Reserve ½ cup of pasta water, then drain.
+Cook pasta according to package directions until al dente.
+Reserve ½ cup pasta water, then drain.

-• In a large skillet, heat the olive oil and butter over medium heat.
-Add the leeks and cook for 3–4 minutes until softened.
-Add the mushrooms and cook for 6–7 minutes until golden and their liquid has evaporated.
-Stir in the garlic and cook for 1 minute.
+• In a large skillet, heat olive oil and butter over medium heat.
+Add leeks and cook 3-4 minutes until softened.

-• Add the cooked pasta and toss to coat in the sauce.
-If the sauce is too thick, add a splash of the reserved pasta water until creamy.
+• Add cooked pasta and toss to coat.
+If sauce is too thick, add reserved pasta water a splash at a time until creamy.

-• Plate pasta and garnish with fresh parsley and extra Parmesan.
+• Divide among plates and garnish with fresh parsley and extra Parmesan.
 Serve immediately.

 Notes

-• Clean leeks thoroughly—dirt often hides in the layers.
+• Clean leeks thoroughly—dirt often hides between the layers

-• Brown the mushrooms well to build deeper flavor.
+• Brown mushrooms well before stirring to build deeper flavor

-• Always reserve pasta water; it helps emulsify and thicken the sauce.
+• Always reserve pasta water; the starch helps emulsify and thicken the sauce

 Nutrition